 From 2013 to 2015 Erik was working as a visiting scientist at the NOAA Northeast Fisheries Science Center in Woods Hole, Massachusetts where he continued development of the science base, tools (like the Atlantis ecosystem model) and methods for ecosystem-based management and marine spatial planning.
 Upon returning to Norway in 2015 he was appointed the head of the IMR research group for demersal fish, a position he held until 2020 when he transitioned to his current position in marine research in developing countries.

-Erik is also contributing to the development of ecosystem-based management and integrated ecosystem assessments of marine ecosystems as co-chair of the ICES Working Group on intetgrated assessment of the North Sea (WGINOSE) , and through research projects like the coastal barometer .
+Erik has also contributing to the development of ecosystem-based management and integrated ecosystem assessments of marine ecosystems as co-chair of the ICES Working Group on intetgrated assessment of the North Sea (WGINOSE) , and through research projects like the coastal barometer .